 The University of Rochester Rush Rhees Library

-The Rush Rhees Library is the primary library for faculty and students at St. Bernard’s School of Theology and Ministry.
-Most of the theological collection belonging to Colgate Rochester Crozer Divinity School and St. Bernard’s School of Theology and Ministry have been merged with the U. of R. theological collection creating an academic resource which is one of the premier libraries in North America.
+The Rush Rhees Library is the primary lending library for faculty and students at St. Bernard’s.
+Most of the theological collection belonging to St. Bernard’s Seminary were merged with the University of Rochester theological collection, creating an academic resource which is one of the premier libraries in North America.
 Students at St. Bernard’s are given access to both the physical and electronic databases through the University of Rochester, providing a plethora of research resources including the Atla Religion Database.

-The Russell Library at St. Bernard’s houses a modest collection of books which may be used as reference works on-site.
+The Russell Library at St. Bernard’s in Rochester houses a collection of books which may be used as reference works on-site.
 Books cannot be checked out.
-An online catalog for this collection is available.
-This catalog may be searched by author, title and key word using the computers in the library.
-The computers have Internet access for research purposes.
+An online catalog for this collection is available in Populi and may be searched by author, title and key word.
+The computers in the library have internet access for research purposes.
 The course reserve books are also shelved in the reading room for on-site use.

 Library Courier Service

-Through the Inter-library loan arrangement, students and faculty are able to pick up and return ILL materials at St. Bernard’s French Road location.
-Borrowers will be notified when the materials requested have arrived at SBSTM.
-These materials can be returned to St. Bernard’s as well.
-The courier service transporting books to and from U. of R. runs once a week.
+Through the Inter-library loan arrangement, students and faculty are able to pick up and return ILL materials at St. Bernard’s in Rochester.
+The interlibrary loan service is run through the University of Rochester, and you must use your NetID to request loans.
+The courier service transporting books to and from St. Bernard’s runs once a week.
 Tuesday is the designated day for pick-up and drop-off.